Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 The appearance and layout of R/RStudio can be customized, for example panel sizes can be modified or color schemes changed.
 Read more about customization [here](https://support.rstudio.com/hc/en-us/articles/200549016-Customizing-RStudio) and [here](http://www.aliquote.org/articles/tech/RStudio.pdf).

 Both R and RStudio are periodically updated and you may need to pay attention to the versions that you are running as most R packages have version dependency.
 To check your R version run the command “version”; to check your RStudio version go to “Help/About RStudio”.

-Currently, if you request RStudio, you may be given an older version (0.99.473).
-There is a known compatibility issue between R 3.3.2 and this version of RStudio that NSS is providing.
-This issue means the viewer panel (where interactive plots are displayed) does not work as it should and plots will only work when open as a new window.
-If this happens, you should request that the later version of RStudio is installed (1.0.136).

 ## R particularities
 ### Scripts